fileshare-go/fileshare/README.md

 **we can observe that, json is 33% larger than proto.
 Use proto saves traffic and speeds your transfer process**

 # How to use?
-Each fileshare needs a `config.yml` file in the `same folder with fileshare`, which should contains below parts
+Each fileshare needs a `config.yml` file, which lies at `$HOME/.config/fileshare/config.yml` (or `%APPDATA%/fileshare/config.yml` in windows) by default, which should contains below parts

 ``` yaml
 grpc_address: 0.0.0.0:60011